-Amici, the nation's and state's leading associations of psychology professionals and behavioral scientists, have prepared this brief to provide the Court with a comprehensive, fair, and balanced review of the scientific and professional literature pertinent to the issues before the Court.
+Amici, the nation's and state's leading associations of psychology professionals, behavioral scientists, and social workers, have prepared this brief to provide the Court with a comprehensive, fair, and balanced review of the scientific and professional literature pertinent to the issues before the Court.
 In preparing this brief, amici have been guided solely by criteria relating to the scientific rigor and reliability of studies and literature, not by whether a given study supports or undermines a particular conclusion.